On the estimation of extreme directional multivariate quantiles: Inference for DMQ at high-levels

 \subsection{Directional multivariate quantile estimator $\hat{\mathcal{Q}}_{\mathbf{X}}(\alpha,\mathbf{u})$}

 Note that if one has estimators for all the elements in \eqref{eq:xApprox}, an estimator of \eqref{eq:ortPropAprox} can be provided.
 For the estimation of the tail index $\gamma$, one can consider a $2-$steps procedure.
-Firstly, as stated in Assumption \textbf{\ref{assum3}}, we require multivariate regular variation and it can be tested using the proposal described in \cite{einmahl-krajina}.
-Thus, we ensure the statistical equality of all the marginal tail indexes.
+Firstly, the multivariate regular variation condition in Assumption \textbf{\ref{assum3}} can be tested using the procedure described in \cite{einmahl-krajina}.
+This ensure the statistical equality of all the marginal tail indexes.

 Secondly, each marginal estimation can be done through the moments estimators given in \cite{dekkers}, i.e.,

 where $\mathbf{M}^{(r)}_{k, j} := \frac{1}{k}\sum_{i=0}^{k-1}\left\{\ln([(R_{\mathbf{u}}\mathbf{X})_{j}]_{n-i:n})-\ln([(R_{\mathbf{u}}\mathbf{X})_{j}]_{n-k:n})\right\}^{r},\, r=1,2$.